-Flash floods, slides in eastern Indonesia kill at least 50
+Flash floods, slides in eastern Indonesia kill at least 58

 - DNA testing helps police confirm Ted Bundy killed missing Utah teen

-He said the number of dead and injured will likely increase since many affected areas have not been reached.
+Nugroho said the number of dead and injured will likely increase since many affected areas have not been reached.

-“We are overwhelmed by too many injuries,” said Haerul Lee, the head of Jayapura health office, adding that some medical facilities had been hit by power outages.
+“We are overwhelmed by too many injuries,” said Haerul Lee, the head of the Jayapura health office, adding that some medical facilities had been hit by power outages.
 “We can’t handle it alone.”

 Papua’s provincial administration has declared a two-week emergency in order to get assistance from the central government.